Active ingredient

 I AM PREGNANT AND I AM USING EPISENTA

-Babies born to mothers who have been on valproate are at serious risk of birth defects and problems with development which can be seriously debilitating.
+Babies born to mothers who have been on valproate are at serious risk of birth defects and problems with development which can be seriously debilitating and/or permanent.

-You will be referred to a specialist experienced in the management of bipolar disorder or epilepsy, so that alternative treatment options can be evaluated.
+Your GP will refer you to your specialist experienced in the management of bipolar disorder or epilepsy, so that other treatment options can be evaluated.

-In the exceptional circumstances when Episenta is the only available treatment option during pregnancy, you will be monitored very closely both for the management of your underlying condition and to check how your unborn child is developing.
+For epilepsy only: In the exceptional circumstances when two specialists have agreed that Episenta is the only available treatment option during pregnancy, you will be monitored very closely both for the management of your underlying condition and to check how your unborn child is developing.
 You and your partner could receive counselling and support regarding the valproate exposed pregnancy.

 Key messages:

-Make sure you read the patient guide that you will receive from your doctor.
-Your doctor will discuss the Annual Risk Acknowledgement Form and will ask you to sign it and keep it.
+Make sure you read the patient guide that you will receive from your specialist, GP or pharmacist.
+If you are a female of childbearing potential, your specialist will discuss and complete the Annual Risk Acknowledgement Form with you and will ask you to sign it and keep it.
 You will also receive a Patient Card from your pharmacist to remind you of valproate risks in pregnancy.

 Breast-feeding